MARVELOUS TECHNIQUES OF THE FLOWING WATER STAFF

 These two patterns, "One Strike on Head" and "Yellow Dragon Emerges from Cave", found right at the beginning of the staff set are meant for force training.
 Of course they also have their combat functions.

-Grandmaster Wong demonstrates using the spear-thrust to attack Sifu Mark Appleford.
-Although Grandmaster Wong keeps the initiative, Sifu Mark can readily defend against the attack.
+If you use a spear-thrust to attack an opponent, he can readily defend against the attack.
 In other words, if you merely thrust your spear at your opponent, it is not too difficult for him to defend against it.
 Then, what is so formidable about the spear-thrust?

-Here Grandmaster Wong demonstrates some marvelous techniques involving the spear-thrust.
-He can injure the opponent with every move!
+Nevertheless there are some marvelous techniques involving the spear-thrust.
+You can injure an opponent with every move!
 The interesting aspect is that uninitiated observers may not see anything marvelous in the movements.
 In other words, an opponent find himself defeated without actually knowing why.

 How would you counter a spear-thrust, especially from an opponent who is trained in applying sophisticated spear techniques?
 Six techniques are shown in this series, called in Chinese (Cantonese) "chan", "khaik", "chair", "thek", "ngat", "kham", or "vibrate", "strike", "cover", "fell", "press", "capture".